Skip to content

 mysql Database

-For the service worker-{Queue Number} (Work Unit), each Worker service listens only to certain queues:
+For the service worker-{queue number} (worker unit), each Worker service only listens to specific queues:

-Queues and work units are not necessarily one-to-one.
-For example, work unit worker-0 can listen not only to tasks in queue #0, but each work unit can listen to any one or more queues.
+Queues and worker units do not have to be one-to-one.
+For example, the worker unit worker-0 is not limited to listening to queue #0.
+Each worker unit can listen to any one or more queues.

-Moreover, the same queue can also be listened to simultaneously by multiple work units, or not listened to at all (not recommended).
+Additionally, the same queue can be listened to by multiple worker units simultaneously, or not listened to at all (not recommended).

-Since most independently deployed Funcs are lightly used, to reduce unnecessary resource consumption, the number of work units in an independent deployment Func is less than the number of queues.
+Since most standalone Func deployments are relatively lightweight, to reduce unnecessary resource consumption, the number of worker units in standalone Func is less than the number of queues.

 Queue